Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-30-building-a-ray-tracer-part-3-intersection-galore.md

 {: file="intersectable.h" .nolineno }

 ### Re-implementing infinite planes
 With the abstract class in place for primitive/object intersection, we can rewrite our infinite plane implementation.
-First, I defined a new constant which denotes a very small floating point number, which will be useful for a lot of situations:
+First, I defined a new constant which denotes a very small floating point number.
+This will be useful in a lot of situations:

 ```c++
 #define EPSILON     0.00001f